 We can also add two optional conditions.
 These are:

+This is a sign that the influence of bulls is starting to wane in the market.
 The rules for shorting the market are similar to the rules for buying:

 Once again, we can add two optional conditions.
 These conditions are:

-This weakening in bullish sentiment suggests prices are continuing to rise through inertia only, and this is an attractive time to enter a short position.
+This weakening in bullish sentiment suggests that prices are continuing to rise through inertia only, and this is an attractive time to enter a short position for professional traders.

 While the combination of Bulls Power, Bears Power, and an EMA as part of the Elder-Ray method reveals useful information about the market, you can usually benefit from throwing another indicator or two into the mix.

-MetaTrader Supreme Edition is a free plug-in that substantially extends the functionality of MT4.
-When you download MT4SE, you will be able to pick from a larger selection of indicators than the standard set in MetaTrader 4.
+MetaTrader Supreme Edition is a free plugin that substantially extends the functionality of MetaTrader 4 and MetaTrader 5.
+When you download MTSE, you will be able to pick from a larger selection of indicators compared with the standard set offered in MetaTrader 4 and MetaTrader 5.

-This is why he included the idea of filtering first with a trend-following tool and then using oscillators to pick favourable entry points.
+This is why he included the idea of filtering first with a trend-following tool, and then using oscillators to pick favourable entry points.
 We used an EMA as our trend-following tool above, but there are many others you could consider as alternatives.

 As well as using multiple indicators, you may find it useful to look at more than one time frame.
 Try looking one time frame higher first, in order to get a feel for the bigger picture.

 As we have discussed, Bulls Power and Bears Power are useful ways to look at the price and see the strength behind the market.
-Bulls Power measures the capability of buyers in the market to lift prices above an average consensus of value.
+Bulls Power measures the capability of buyers in the market, to lift prices above an average consensus of value.